cblevins/f20-us-since-1876/_pages/schedule.md

 ### Colonialism and Empire

 **M., 9/21: Colonialism**
-- Choose one:
+- Prepare for a mock debate between CU Denver students in the year 1900 on the Philippine-American War.
+You will be assigned one side of that debate at the start of class.
+In order to prepare, complete the following readings:
+- Background reading on the war (**choose one**):
   - Read *American Yawp*, [Chapter 19: American Empire](http://www.americanyawp.com/text/19-american-empire) (Part III: 1898).
   - Watch first 10 minutes of John Greene, ["American Imperialism: Crash Course US History #28"]() (April 5, 2017).
-- Read and take notes on the Primary Source Packet and prepare for in-class debate on Philippine-American War
+- Read the four documents in [this source packet](https://www.dropbox.com/s/wfiswp0dou5f4c2/colonialism-debate-source-packet.pdf?dl=0) and take notes on arguments that were being made for and against the Philippine-American War.

 **W., 9/23: World War I**
 - Read the full newspaper issue for your Weekend Briefing and make clippings of two items you might include in the assignment